 Bonus Tip: If you still get rejected, wait up to three weeks before reapplying.
 For complex cases, you may need to contact support or your API provider for more help.

+If your business already uses the WhatsApp Business Platform, start by checking your Meta verification, display name, public presence and supporting links before you apply.
 Whether you’re a startup looking to stand out or a growing business scaling your WhatsApp API access, the blue tick sends a strong message:

 “We’re real.
 We’re reliable.
 And we’re here to serve you.”